 If you need help, contact your international coordinator or mentor at your university, who will guide you in the right direction.
-There are usually dedicated Facebook pages.
-Some students find agencies useful in the process.
+There are usually dedicated Facebook pages and some studenst also find agencies useful in the process.

 Wherever you live, the most important thing is to find a place where you can study comfortably, and it is a plus if you can share it with your new friends.